danielurra/node-first-api/README.md

 * App version
 * Type of Licence
 * Define **Dependencies**, that are other software needed to properly work (use --save everytime you install something to automatically add an entry here)
-* Define `custom commands or scripts` these scripts can be ran by using NPM (npm run Blablabla)
+* Define `custom commands or scripts` these scripts can be run by using NPM (npm run Blablabla)
 * Etc.

+## Dependencies & devDependencies
+See examples below:<br>
 ```bash
 npm install express --save
 ```